US Open Weather Forecast - Shinnecock Hills 2018

 Saturday

-Moving day looks to be sunny and the least windy day of the week with winds at 11mph from the West like Thursday.
-Still no rain so the course could be playing very firm and fast.
+Moving day looks to be sunny although could be breezy with gusts around 17mph from WSW.
+The weekend looks dry so the course could be playing very firm and fast.

 Sunday